| Title: | Robust Trimmed Clustering |

 true - The true classification

-res <- simula.tclust(n=400,k=3,p=8,type=2,balanced=1) plot(res$x,col=res$true+1)
+res <- simula.tclust(n=400,k=3,p=8,type=2,balanced=1) plot(res$x,col=res$true+1)res <- simula.tclust(n=400,k=3,p=8,type=2,balanced=1) plot(res$x,col=res$true+1)

-method for objects of class DiscrFact
+summary method for objects of class DiscrFact

-The summary method for class DiscrFact
+The summary method for class DiscrFact.

-## S3 method for class 'DiscrFact' summary(object, hide.emtpy = TRUE, show.clust, show.alt, ...)
+## S3 method for class 'DiscrFact' summary(object, hide.emtpy = TRUE, show.clust, show.alt, ...)## S3 method for class 'DiscrFact' summary(object, hide.emtpy = TRUE, show.clust, show.alt, ...)

 object |